New Zealand crush Sri Lanka to put one foot in Cricket World Cup semifinals

 Santner curtailed Sri Lanka during a crucial phase of the innings and removed Angelo Mathews (16) and Dhananjaya de Silva (19) before Theekshana and Dilshan Madushanka (19) frustrated New Zealand with a 10th-wicket stand of 43.

 Sri Lanka’s hopes of securing qualification for the 2025 Champions Trophy were dealt a blow.
-They needed a win to boost its chances of finishing in the top eight at the World Cup but finished ninth after completing nine league games.
+They needed a win to boost their chances of finishing in the top eight at the World Cup but finished ninth after completing nine league games.

-Sri Lanka are equal on four points with England, Bangladesh and Netherlands but only ahead of the Dutch on run-rate, and will now depend on the last matches of those three sides.
+Sri Lanka are equal on four points with England, Bangladesh and the Netherlands but are ahead of the Dutch only on run rate and will now depend on the last matches of those three sides to qualify.

 The top eight teams in this World Cup – including hosts Pakistan – will qualify for the Champions Trophy.

-“In the first 10 overs, we lost three-four wickets and struggled with the bat,” said Sri Lanka captain Kusal Mendis, after his side dropped to ninth.
+“In the first 10 overs, we lost three, four wickets and struggled with the bat,” Sri Lanka captain Kusal Mendis said.

 “If we had a good partnership in the middle overs, we could have had 300-plus on this wicket.”